wellcomecollection/wellcomecollection.org/PULL_REQUEST_TEMPLATE.md

 ## What does it look like?

-## Have the following been considered/are they needed?"
+## Have the following been considered/are they needed?

 - [ ] Tests?
 - [ ] Docs?